Double Consciousness and Systemic Surveillance

 Towards Recognition Rather Than Surveillance

-The impact of systemic oversight doesn’t vanish when a case is closed or a file is archived.
+The impact of systemic oversight doesn’t vanish when a case is closed.
 Its echoes remain in the nervous system, in the thought processes that anticipate judgment, in the ways a woman carries herself in the world.
-Therapy has the potential to bring these dynamics into awareness, not to erase them, but to loosen their grip—so that hopefully,
+It is my enduring hope that good therapy has the potential to bring these dynamics into awareness, in order that the gaze of the institution does not become a permanent imprint upon the expression of the self.

 References